Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Case Study

 Fig. \ref{error} reflects the comparison graphs of errors observed by forecasting methods considered in Table \ref{main} with respect to each sample size.
 It can be inferred from the figures that for point forecasting, standard DL methods provide least error irrespective of the data size and variability.
 However for PDL forecasting, Bayesian BLSTM outperforms all the other comparative methods and generate PIs.

 Furthermore, Fig. \ref{rnnlstm} shows the actual and predicted energy consumption values using RNN and LSTM on each dataset.
 The results are plotted for activation functions which produce superior performance for a given algorithm.
 Normalized energy consumption values are plotted over half hourly and per hour intervals for Victorian and AEP dataset, respectively.
 From Fig. \ref{rnnlstm}(a), it is inferred that the Victorian dataset has higher variability leading to more uncertainty in the energy consumption and hence, the performance of the models is slightly poorer.
 To deal with its non-stationary nature, logarithmic transformation is adapted.
 However, in Fig. \ref{rnnlstm}(b), AEP dataset is uniformly distributed for which predicted values show greater similarity with actual values and thus, less errors.
 Furthermore, Fig. \ref{BLSTM} represents a comparison graph of actual energy consumption values (ground truth) with predictive mean over $90\%$ and $50\%$ prediction PIs generated by Bayesian BLSTM on both the datasets.
 PIs reflect the intervals for future probabilities on different percentiles which enable the PDL methods to quantify for uncertainties.
-Fig \ref{BLSTM}(a) clearly shows wider PIs as compared to \ref{BLSTM}(b) as there is more variability in Victorian consumption values than AEP. ` In addition, a comparative plot for the execution time taken by each method is presented in Fig. \ref{time}.
+Fig \ref{BLSTM}(a) clearly shows wider PIs as compared to \ref{BLSTM}(b) as there is more variability in Victorian consumption values than AEP.

+In addition, a comparative plot for the execution time taken by each method is presented in Fig. \ref{time}.
 Note that, the reported execution time precisely belongs to the training process of each forecasting method.
 Time taken for error computation and parameter tuning is not included.
 As shown in the figure, PDL methods take more time compared to point forecasting methods.
 There is trade-off involved between the time complexity and forecasting accuracy for the PDL methods, which needs to be maintained.